 for the ice tunnel that opens out onto the Vallee Blanche.

-the arête leading towards the Col du
+out onto the arête leading towards the Col du

 Midi.
-A couple of groups were ahead of us, but fortunately each had different
+A couple of groups were ahead of us, but fortunately

 The rising sun cast streaks of light that filtered through

 the morning haze surrounding the Aiguille Verte and

 Grandes Jorasses groups.
 Further away we could only

 see the summits above a level of puffy white cloud.

 The haze would quickly burn away with the rising heat,

 but it created an unforgettable morning as we turned